icshwi/e3training/workbook/chapter9.md

-Chapter 9 : Build an e3 Module
+# Chapter 9: Building an e3 Module
-==

-# Lesson Overview
+## Lesson Overview

 In this lesson, you'll learn how to do the following:
 * Create an e3 module template with e3TemplateGenerator
-* Can edit a module makefile in order to build and install into e3
+* Edit a module makefile in order to build and install into e3
 * Understand siteLibs
 * Understand how to handle vendor library files within e3
-* Can compile a module with the standard EPICS building system
+* Compile a module with the standard EPICS building system